Juan Ramón Loubriel Stadium: 2018–present

+On May 8, 2026, it was announced that the stadium would be hosting its first American football game when the National Collegiate Athletic Association debuts the Puerto Rico Bowl.
+The game will be the first NCAA Division I FBS College Football Bowl game held in the Caribbean.
+The inaugural game is scheduled for December 22, 2026 and will be broadcast live on ESPN.

 Events

 The first boxing bout between Alfredo Escalera and Alexis Argüello dubbed The Bloody Battle of Bayamon, took place at the stadium on January 28, 1978.

 On July 16, 1988, wrestler Bruiser Brody was fatally stabbed in the shower by fellow wrestler Jose Huertas Gonzalez.

 On September 26, 1992 the heavy metal band Iron Maiden played on their Fear of the Dark Tour.
 This was the first time Iron Maiden visited Puerto Rico.

 The popstar Madonna performed a sold out concert at the stadium on October 26, 1993 during The Girlie Show World Tour before 38,000 fans.